5.8×42mm: History

 The 5.8×42mm is an example of an international tendency towards relatively small-sized, lightweight, high-velocity military service cartridges.
 Cartridges like the Belgian 5.56×45mm NATO, Soviet 5.45×39mm, and Chinese 5.8×42mm allow a soldier to carry more ammunition for the same weight compared to their larger and heavier predecessor cartridges, have favourable maximum point-blank range or "battle zero" characteristics and produce relatively low bolt thrust and free recoil impulse, favouring light weight arms design and automatic fire accuracy.

 In June 2004, an improved version of the 5.8×42mm cartridge entered development as the matching ammunition for the revised assault rifle, Type 95-1.
 Both designs were finalized in 2010 and production began the same year.
 This new cartridge is known as DBP10.

 To improve accuracy and barrel life the barrel was also redesigned.
 The number of rifling grooves was increased from 4 to 6.
 The diameter of the lands was slightly increased from 5.8-5.84 mm to 5.82-5.86 mm.
 The groove diameter was decreased from 6.01-6.07 mm to 5.98-6.02 mm.
 In addition, the twist rate in the revised 95-1 assault rifle was reduced from 240-210 mm.These changes reduced the rifling twist rate from 41.2 to 36 calibers.

 The People's Liberation Army claims that the 5.8×42mm is superior to the 5.56×45mm NATO SS109 and the 5.45×39mm 7N6; stating it has better armor penetration of 10 mm at 300 m, a flatter trajectory, and a higher retention of velocity and energy downrange.

-5.8×42mm cartridge variants
+Variants

 DBP87

 The DBP87 cartridge with 4.15 g bullets has a muzzle velocity of 930 m/s from a standard barrel (Type 95 / QBZ-95, 463 mm (18.23 in) barrel length), and 940 to 960 m/s from the Type 95 LSW (557 mm (21.92 in) barrel length).
 The bullet has a ballistic coefficient (G7 BC) of approximately 0.156.
 The DBP87 cartridge has an operating pressure of 282.7 MPa.

 The steel core has a diameter of 4.1 mm.
 In order to save cost, several compromises were made.
 In particular, the cartridge case is made of steel, which is cheaper than brass.
 To reduce the chance of rust, the case is covered in a thin layer of protective paint in dark brown.
 To ensure high extraction reliability, the case has a thick rim and a large extractor groove.